dawsinb/euphony/README.md

 Despite being designed with audio visulization in mind it can just as well be used for simple audio playback.
 The library allows for easy loading, playing, pausing, synchronization, visualization and more of audio files

-For more thorough documentation see: TODO: ADD LINK
+For more thorough documentation see: [https://dawsinb.github.io/euphonydocs/](https://dawsinb.github.io/euphonydocs/)

-*If you are a developer looking to work on euphony itself or otherwise need to see implementation details see: TODO: ADD LINK*

 ## Set Up